 Use the surplus to offset your Bravelle costs.
 Remember that you are stimulating multiple follicles, which generates multiple eggs, which may generate multiple embryos, which may become a multiple pregnancy.
 Multiple pregnancies are often high risk.
 Mom may miss extra time from work.
 The infants are often born pre-term.
 You may be left with extra hospital expenses.

-Supplemental health insurance replaces mom’s income if she needs to leave work early for bed rest, while she is recovering from childbirth, and if her recovery is delayed due to complications of delivery.
-Also, additional payments may be made for each infant confined to the NICU.
+Short-term disability insurance replaces mom’s income if she needs to leave work early for bed rest, while she is recovering from childbirth, and if her recovery is delayed due to complications of delivery.
+Also, additional payments may be made for each infant confined to the NICU via hospital indemnity coverage.

 Bravelle Injection Cost Cutting

 Your expenses for Bravelle, other fertility drugs, including IVF are all tax deductible.
 Two tax vehicles can be used, but each has different advantages.
 A Flexible Spending Account (FSA) provides first dollar tax savings, and greater overall expense reduction as it allows you to avoid payroll taxes on any contributions.
 One hidden advantage is an interest-free infertility loan from your employer.

 Schedule A deductions don’t begin until your expenses eclipse 10.0% of Adjusted Gross Income (AGI).
 If you are taking Bravelle alone, your costs may fall into the category where a FSA works best.
 Contribution limits are $2,500 per spouse.